AarushSharmaa/DSA_Quick/README.md

 - For mirror image of a Binary Tree, just swap left and right nodes at each step.
 - Symmetric Check : Check if LST and RST are mirror images of each other.
 If they are : **Symmetric**

-# Binary Search Tree :

 # Recursion :

+## Key Points :
 - **Pass by Value** : When you pass a copy of the variable to a function and original value remains unchanged.
 - **Pass by Reference** : When you pass the memory address of the variable and not its copy.
-- Visualising Recursive Tree Diagram is important for each solution.
+- Visualising Recursive Tree Diagram is important for each solution